rbpatt2019/cookiecutter-click-pip/README.md

 ## Information

 I love command line tools and open-source software, so I create this template for use with future projects.
 It creates a well-structured - but hopefully not too opinionated - project for developing command line tools using [Click](https://click.palletsprojects.com/en/7.x/).
-This [cookiecutter](https://cookiecutter.readtehdocs.io) template should handle (nearly) all your project setup for you.
+This [cookiecutter](https://cookiecutter.readtehdocs.io) template should handle (nearly) all your project setup for you, using [poetry](https://eustace.poetry.io).

 ## Using the template